compgen-io/cgpipe/docs/01-Introduction.md

 ## Executing pipelines

 It is expected that jobs will be executed on a computation cluster that is managed by a dedicated job scheduler.
 This way individual tasks can be efficiently executed in a parallel manner.
 CGPipe will take care of establishing any inter-task dependencies to make sure that things execute in the proper order.
-Pipelines can also be run on a single host by using either the embedded Simple Job Queue (SJQ) scheduler or by exporting the pipeline as a bash script.
-The embedded SJQ scheduler is well suited for single-host systems where there is no existing job scheduler.
-If SJQ is set as your "job runner", then SJQ will start automatically, execute one or more pipelines, and efficiently manage CPU/memory restrictions.
+Pipelines can also be run on a single host by using either the single file SBS scheduler or by exporting the pipeline as a bash script.
+SBS is well suited for single-host systems where there is no existing job scheduler.
+SBS requires having the `sbs` program installed somewhere in your `$PATH`.